martin26/Diablo-II--Vanilla-Frosting/README.txt

 - The size of the stash, cube, and inventory have been increased.
 - All new characters start out with the Horadric Cube.
 - Ladder Runewords are now enabled on Single Player.
+- You now have unlimited respecs through Akara on all difficulties.
+Essences & Keys do not drop.

 **** Gameplay and Mechanic Changes ****
 - General monster immunity and resistances have been removed throughout the whole game.
     You'll still see some super uniques spawn with immunity though.
 - Rune drop rates have been improved.
-- Essences and keys no longer drop.
-You are limited to three respecs.
-Use them wisely.
 - Lysander now sells TP/ID Books & Scrolls.
 - Blocking is no longer reduced while running.
 - [From Classic] Shield blocking is now the same as your shield's block chance.
 No longer depends on Dexterity.